Var operations transform the placeholder representation of the value on the

 Indexing is only supported for strings, lists, tuples, dicts, and dataframes.
 To index into a state var strict type annotations are required.

 In the code above you would expect to index into the first index of the list_1 state var.
 In fact the code above throws the error: Invalid var passed for prop value, expected type <class 'int'>, got value of type typing.Any.
 This is because the type of the items inside the list have not been clearly defined in the state.
-To fix this you change the list_1 defintion to list_1: list[int] = [50, 10, 20]
+To fix this you change the list_1 definition to list_1: list[int] = [50, 10, 20]

 Errors frequently occur when using indexing and foreach.